Woodbridge Township, New Jersey: Education

-Woodbridge High School (1,473; 9–12).
+Woodbridge High School (1,558; 9-12).

+Eighth grade students from all of Middlesex County are eligible to apply to attend the high school programs offered by the Middlesex County Magnet Schools, a county-wide vocational school district that offers full-time career and technical education at its schools in East Brunswick, Edison, Perth Amboy, Piscataway and Woodbridge Township, with no tuition charged to students for attendance.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 303.32 mi of roadways, of which 244.16 mi were maintained by the municipality, 28.79 mi by Middlesex County, 17.69 mi by the New Jersey Department of Transportation and 12.68 mi by the New Jersey Turnpike Authority.

-The Garden State Parkway extends 7+1/2 mi through the Township, including exits 127 to 131.
+The Garden State Parkway extends 7+1/2 mi through the Township, including exits 127 to 132.
 The Parkway connects Sayreville in the south to Clark in the north.
 In addition, the New Jersey Turnpike (Interstate 95) passes through Woodbridge Township for about 5+1/4 mi, and is accessible at Exit 11 (which features a 24-lane toll gate).
-The Turnpike's Grover Cleveland service area is located between Interchanges 11 and 12 northbound at milepost 92.9 and the Thomas Edison service area is located between Interchanges 11 and 12 southbound at milepost 92.9.
+The Turnpike's Grover Cleveland Service Area is located between Interchanges 11 and 12 northbound at milepost 92.9 and the Thomas Edison Service Area is between Interchanges 11 and 12 southbound at milepost 92.9.

 U.S. Route 1 and U.S. Route 9 serve the township and merge heading north of the township as the U.S. Route 1/9 concurrency.
 Other roadways passing through the township are Route 27, Route 35, Route 184, and Route 440.

 The 15-lane Driscoll Bridge on the Garden State Parkway and the adjacent 6-lane Edison Bridge on U.S. Route 9 both span the Raritan River, connecting Woodbridge Township on the north with Sayreville on the south.